wp-plugins/magic-fields-2-toolkit/readme.txt

    12. Provides a field for WordPress's video and audio shortcodes.

+   13. Provides a numeric field with support for measurement units suffix and/or currency symbol prefix.

+   14. Provides a pseudo field for generating a table of Magic Field names and values.

 Please visit the [Toolkit's online documentation](http://magicfields17.wordpress.com/magic-fields-2-toolkit-0-4-2/) for more details.
-**This plugin works with Magic Fields 2.2.2 and requires at least PHP 5.4.**
+**This plugin works with Magic Fields 2.3 and requires at least PHP 5.4.**

 == Installation ==
 1. Upload the `Magic Fields 2 Toolkit` folder to the `/wp-content/plugins/` directory